Overwhelming Palestinian Arab Alignment with Nazi Germany: Ideology and Collaboration in the 1930s and World War II (and beyond)

 Background

 The Palestinian Arab national movement, led primarily by Haj Amin al-Husseini, emerged in opposition to British mandatory rule and Zionist immigration, spurred by the Balfour Declaration of 1917.
-By the 1930s, Nazi Germany’s anti-Semitic policies resonated with segments of the Palestinian Arab population, who saw Hitler as a potential ally against Jews and the British.
+However, al-Husseini displayed and aroused anti-Jewish sentiments at least since 1920.
+By the 1930s, Nazi Germany’s anti-Semitic policies resonated with (the larger) segments of the Palestinian Arab population, who saw Hitler as a potential ally against Jews and the British.
 This period saw Nazi propaganda proliferate in Palestine, fascist-inspired organizations form, and direct appeals to Nazi Germany for support.

 Public Displays and Propaganda